Mattia-Ingrassia/SimilarityBasedRandomForestClassifier/data/yeast/README.md

   - VAC = 30 instances
   - POX = 20 instances
   - ERL = 5 instances

 ---

 ## File Structure

 - `yeast.csv`: Main dataset file.
 - `README.md`: Documentation file (this file).
 - `configuration.json`: Configuration file containing the instructions for DatasetPreprocessor.
+- `results_images/`: A folder containing the charts of the metrics analyzed.
+- `results_metrics.json`: The json file containing the results of the models for this dataset.

 ---